Yetenol/antonpusch.de/content/latex.md

 aliases:
   - LaTeX
 ---
+It's easy to start typesetting in LaTeX, and rely on TeX Stack Exchange's plentiful answers, whenever you don't know how to implement something.
+However, I encountered many seemingly simple solutions, that caused more trouble afterwards.
+Sometimes, changes will unknowingly affect other parts of your document; packages are outdated or straight up cause conflicts; or more modern LaTeX3 approaches should be preferred.
+Therefore, I developed guides on the following topics:

 [Math - Typeset, align, wrap, comment, enumerate, space out, scale, and style mathematical expressions, utilizing amsmath](./latex-math.md)